 “My mom called it.
 She told me, ’I know you’re in the music field and you’re doing well,’ I just see you standing in front of a large group of people, speaking, teaching.”
 He didn’t see it then as a young man in his 20’s pursuing a music career and later working with people like D.J.
 Jazzy Jeff and Will Smith (then hip hop rapper and The Fresh Prince of Bel-Air).

 Family members have always called him professor and earning his doctorate degree moved him a step closer to that title.
-In fact, before the degree, he authored several books and a hit stage play, “Church Folk Can be Dangerous People.”
+In fact, before the degree, he authored and co-authored several books and a hit stage play, “Church Folk Can be Dangerous People.”
 (The play is based on a revised edition of a book he wrote prior to the play.)
-He also served remotely as a guest lecturer with California State University-San Bernardino, mostly covering the African American history and experience especially related to the music industry.
+He has also worked remotely as a guest lecturer with California State University-San Bernardino, mostly covering the African American history and experience especially related to literature, politics and Racism.
 His dissertation in the education field got published not long after he earned the degree.

-Recently, Dr. Crudup shared a milestone: He’s gotten up to 227 downloads of his dissertation!
+Recently, Dr. Crudup shared a milestone: He’s gotten more than 300 downloads of his dissertation!
 Of course, he gave thanks to Christ, for getting him through the task of writing it and people reading/using it.